cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

   </code-block>
 </code-group>

 Then, since Cypress can run in parallel with your application, let's install [concurrently](https://www.npmjs.com/package/concurrently) to simplify our npm script.
+This is optional; however, you will need another way to serve your Angular app for Cypress to run tests against your application.

 <code-group>
   <code-block label="npm" active>